MENTAL HEALTH

 We can and should protect and preserve our own mental health.

-A person’s mental health sets the foundation for how their life feels and unfolds.
+A person’s mental health sets the foundation for how their life feels and how it unfolds.

 A HOLISTIC APPROACH